stvnlee890/Discography-App/README.md

 # Search your favorite Artist

-This project is a music discography application where you can search your favorite artists and learn more about them!
-This app uses React and the Discogs API for the contents displayed when users search an artist their curious about.
-My goal was to provide the users with  a search functionality so they can type the name of the musician they’re looking for and provide them with multiple results based on their input.
-From there, I wanted the users to be able to click on the cover images of the artists and display their information.
+I have developed a music discography application using React and the Discogs API.
+This application allows users to search for their favorite artists and explore detailed information about them.
+The main feature of the app is the search functionality, which enables users to enter the name of the musician they are interested in.
+The app then displays multiple search results based on the user's input.

+Once the search results are displayed, users can click on the cover images of the artists to access more information about them.
+This information includes details about their discography, albums, singles, and other relevant data provided by the Discogs API.

+The primary goal of this application is to provide music enthusiasts with a convenient way to learn more about their favorite artists.
+By leveraging the Discogs API, users can access comprehensive and up-to-date information about musicians, empowering them to discover new music and delve deeper into their musical interests.

+Overall, this music discography application offers an intuitive and user-friendly interface that enhances the music exploration experience, making it enjoyable for users to dive into the world of their beloved musicians.

 <img width="1012" alt="Screen Shot 2022-07-22 at 12 53 06 AM" src="https://user-images.githubusercontent.com/106281820/180391767-e6f193ea-dc7a-4257-bed2-fde0dff85131.png">